Configuring Services

 Defining Constants

-Constants can be defined and used in service configs to customize the fully materialized configs in each release channel.
-Constants defined by services override any defined by release channels.
+Constants can be defined and used in Service configs to customize the fully materialized configs in each release channel.
+Constants defined by Services override any defined by Release Channels.
 See .Configuring Applications.

 service: